 “Just because I sleep with you, doesn’t mean I have to ski with you.”

 But it isn’t always easy, and mistakes can still be made.
-So The Insider has assembled this list of ten great ways to get the most out of a day on the hill with your honey, babydoll, big daddy, sugarpie and soul mate (or whatever cheesy pet names you will never admit to using).
+So The Insider has assembled this list of ten great ways to get the most out of a day on the hill while riding with your spouse.
 Have fun.

 1. Never Try to Teach Your Spouse How to Ride